cyber-defence-campus/netgear_r6700v3_circled/docs/5_symbex.md

         3. [Analyzing Symbolic State](./5_symbex.md#analyzing-symbolic-state)
 6. [Exploitation](./6_exploitation.md)
 # Symbolic Execution
-Section [Tracing](./4_tracing.md) explained how to collect a concrete execution trace of your target, which in our specific case is the ARMv7 binary _circled_.
+Chapter [Tracing](./4_tracing.md) explained how to collect a concrete execution trace of your target, which in our specific case is the ARMv7 binary _circled_.
 If you followed along the given instructions, this trace was stored in the file `circled.yaml`.
 As we will see below, this trace file may then be used as input for the different **analysis modules** implemented by